Marijuana allergy is real, rare and affects 1 out of every 100 users. Are you one of them?

 - Exposure to the plant’s pollen

-Every time an allergic person consumes marijuana in any way, shape or form he is subjected to a different variety of symptoms, all of which can range from mild to potentially serious if left untreated.
+Every time an allergic person consumes marijuana in any way, shape or form, they are subjected to a different variety of symptoms, which can range from mild to potentially serious if left untreated.

 Here’s how marijuana triggers allergic reactions

-In their research, they found 17 cannabis users who tested positive for an allergic reaction to cannabis.
+In their study, researchers found 17 cannabis users who tested positive for an allergic reaction to cannabis.
 All patients showed similar symptoms (which you can find below) but, most importantly, this study identified what exactly causes people to be allergic to weed.

 The big answer: